tomgxz/Kraken/README.md

   prefix="static/data/userData/" # the base path for where the folders should be created

-  # using the os.path module, get the absolute paths of all of the reuqired folders
+  # using the os.path module, get the absolute paths of all of the required folders
   folderStructure=[os.path.abspath(f"{prefix}{u}"),os.path.abspath(f"{prefix}{u}/sites/")]

   # create all the required folders